San Ignacio de Moxos (not to be confused with

 Baroque Music Festivals.

 Nearby at the Isireri Lagoon, about 15 kilometers northwest of town, locals and tourists spend time relaxing and swimming.
 Locals fish for a living.
 There is an interesting legend associated with this lagoon.
-Read the
+Read the legend of

 San Ignacio’s heritage is tangible and the town has requested the government name San Ignacio as a national heritage site.
 You can see this in its church which has been reconstructed following its original mission architecture.
 It also has a Museo de Arte Sacro (Museum of Religious Art), a Baroque Music Archive, a School of Music and Baroque Choir, the Cabildo Indigenal (local indigenous council) and several Centros Artesanales (handcraft centers where various types of handcrafts are elaborated – weavings, carvings, pottery, and more.)
 Another wonderful time to visit San Ignacio is Easter week (Semana Santa) during which you can see many colorful processions.